richsoni/richsoni-songs/ghosts-in-the-wire.md

 title: Ghost In The Wire
 ---

-well theres ghosts in the wire, ma. listeneng when I speak
+Well theres ghosts in the wire, ma
+listening when I speak
-oh, theres ghosts in the wire, ma. listenen when I do speak
+Oh, theres ghosts in the wire, ma
+listening when I do speak
-it feels like a snitch
+It feels like a snitch
-a coward or a freak
+A coward or a freak

-theres a sound neath my bed, ma
+Theres a sound neath my bed, ma
 I feel like I cant get down
-oh theres a sound neath my bed, ma
+Oh theres a sound neath my bed, ma
-I dont want to try to get down
+I don't want to try to get down
 Get this monster out of my room
-I dont want him around
+I don't want him around

-well theres eyes in my window, ma
+Well theres eyes in my window, ma
-watching while I sleep
+Watching while I sleep
-oh, theres eyes in the window, ma
+Oh, theres eyes in the window, ma
-watching while I sleep
+Watching while I sleep
-well it might be osiris
+Well it might be Osiris
-judging all my sheep
+Judging all my sheep

-theres a ghoul in the closet, ma
+Theres a ghoul in the closet, ma
-looking to find some bones
+Looking to find some bones
-oh, theres a ghoul in the closet, ma
+Oh, theres a ghoul in the closet, ma
-trying to score some bones
+Trying to score some bones
-well, there aint no bones round here
+Well, there aint no bones round here
-but, if there was they should levem alone
+But, if there was they should leave em' alone

-theres movement in my curtain, ma
+Theres movement in my curtain, ma
-and, tonight there aint no wind
+And, tonight there aint no wind
-my curtain is a movin, ma
+My curtain is a movin', ma
-and, tonight theres not single gust of wind
+And, tonight theres not single gust of wind
 I pray it aint a vampire
-tryin to get me pinned
+Tryin' to get me pinned

-theres a witch in the tree, ma
+Theres a witch in the tree, ma
-laughing when I cry
+Laughing when I cry
-oh theres a witch in the tree, ma
+Oh theres a witch in the tree, ma
-she laughs each time I cry
+She laughs each time I cry
-when I ask her whats so funny,
+When I ask her whats so funny,
-she looks back real sly and says stop bein shy
+She looks back real sly and says stop bein' shy